The 2016 biennial Commission meeting of the IWC will be held at the Grand Hotel Bernardin, Portoroz, Slovenia.

-The International Whaling Commission (IWC) was set up under the International Convention for the Regulation of Whaling which was signed in Washington DC on 2nd December 1946 (Click HERE to view full text).
-The preamble to the Convention states that its intention is to provide for the proper conservation of whale stocks and thus make possible the orderly development of the whaling industry.
+The IWC was set up under the International Convention for the Regulation of Whaling which was signed in Washington DC on 2nd December 1946.
+The preamble to the Convention states that its purpose is to provide for the proper conservation of whale stocks and thus make possible the orderly development of the whaling industry.

-In addition, the Commission co-ordinates and funds conservation work on many species of cetaceans.
-This includes work to reduce the frequency of ship strikes, to co-ordinate disentanglement events and to establish Conservation Management Plans for key species and populations.
-Recently, the Commission has adopted a Strategic Plan for Whalewatching so as to facilitate the further development of this activity in a way which is responsible and consistent with international best practice
+The Commission also co-ordinates and, in several cases, funds conservation work on many species of cetacean.
+In addition to research, this includes building an international entanglement response capacity, working to prevent ship strikes, and establishment of Conservation Management Plans for key species and populations.
+The Commission has also adopted a Strategic Plan for Whalewatching to facilitate the further development of this activity in a way which is responsible and consistent with international best practice.

-The Commission undertakes extensive study and research on cetacean populations and publishes its own peer reviewed scientific journal, the Journal of Cetacean Research and Management.
+The Commission undertakes extensive study and research on cetacean populations, develops and maintains scientific databases, and publishes its own peer reviewed scientific journal, the Journal of Cetacean Research and Management.

 |Dr. Simon Brockington||June 2010 - Present|